DreamOrg44/webapp/README.md

 cd /etc/ and passwd file to see if the user is created.

-Update project id to dev one which is created for assignment 4.
+Update project id to dev one which is created for assignment 4. destroy terraform everytime there is an update in the web application so that new image will be created and referred so.